vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

 RED NEURONAL

  # WHAT IS?:
 It is a library for machine learning (deep learning).
 You can create a neural network structure of the layers we want with the number of neurons we want.
-Each layer can have a different trigger function.
+Each layer can have a different activation function.
 The result can be exported in JSON format to take the trained network to any other server.
 100% written in PHP (pure PHP).
 Easy to use on any type of server.
+You can use it freely and working without install any package more, With the defaults values of your server, in one shared hosting server, for example :smiley:.

-Easely use.
-You only need to include a master file .php and with very little code begin to train your data :smiley:
+No more easy use is possible.
+You only need to include a master file .php as... **_require_once( 'rn.class.php' );_** and with very little code begin to train your data.
+You have an example.php file for test it.

  # SCREENSHOT:
 ![Screenshot of the neural network written in Pure PHP](https://github.com/vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/blob/main/Captura-de-pantalla-2021-07-15-a-les-14.00.49.jpg)